-The Appalachian Translational Research Network (ATRN) is committed to addressing the significant health challenges and disparities specific to Appalachia by enhancing research collaborations to speed the translation of scientific discoveries to health improvements for this region.
-Initial members consist of University of Kentucky and its partner, Marshall University, The Ohio State University, University of Cincinnati, Ohio University, and West Virginia University.
+The Appalachian Translational Research Network (ATRN) is a regional platform to address the significant health challenges and disparities specific to Appalachia by enhancing research collaborations that accelerate the translation of scientific discoveries to health improvements for this region.
+Members include the East Tennessee State University, Marshall University, Ohio University, University of Cincinnati, The Ohio State University, University of Kentucky, and West Virginia University.

-The UK CCTS Pilot Grant Program offers opportunities and resources necessary to support innovative intervention, early stage and collaborative research approaches in clinical and translational studies and to promote the development of new methodologies and tools relevant to the health challenges and disparities faced by the citizens of Kentucky, Appalachia and other rural populations.
+The UK CCTS Pilot Grant Program offers funding and resources to support innovative intervention, early stage, and collaborative research, and to promote the development of new methodologies and tools relevant to the health challenges and disparities faced by the citizens of Kentucky, Appalachia and other rural populations.

 Other universities within the ATRN contribute funds to the UK Pilot Grant Program to support research involving collaborative partnerships with investigators at these institutions.
 Partnerships with other ATRN institutions include: